argosity/hippo/docs/command.md

 position_after: model
 ---

-Lanes installs a command line application called "lanes".
-This application can create new Lanes applications and also create and update an existing application's components.
+Lanes installs a command line application which can create and modify applicatons that used the framework.

-The command implemented using thor and is implemented using subcommands.
+The command "lanes" has subcommands that direct it's activities.

 # lanes help